 1. GRAPEVINE, JUNE 1961 - 2.
 GRAPEVINE, FEBRUARY 1961

 *~*~*~*~*^ Big Book Quote ^*~*~*~*~*

-"For the type of alcoholic who is able and willing get well, little
+"For the type of alcoholic who is able and willing to get well, little

-charity, in the ordinary sense of the word, is need or wanted.
+charity, in the ordinary sense of the word, is needed or wanted.
 The men

 Alcoholics Anonymous, 4th Edition, Working With Others, pg.
 97